c0r0n3r/dheater/README.md

 ##### Dovecot

-There is a necessary filters, but it is applied only in ddos mode.
+There is a relevant filter, but it is applied only in ddos mode.
 The followings should be added to `jail.local`.

 ```ini
 [dovecot]
 mode = aggressive
 ```

-or a specific filter can be used without changing the mode of the dovecot filter.
+or a specific filter can be used without changing the mode of dovecot.

-1. `dovecot-ssl.conf` in `fail2ban` directory should be copied `filter.d` directory under the fail2ban configuration
+1. `dovecot-ssl.conf` in `fail2ban` directory should be copied to the `filter.d` directory under the fail2ban configuration
     directory
-1. the followings should be added to `jail.local` file in fail2ban configuration directory
+1. the followings should be added to `jail.local` in tge fail2ban configuration directory

 ```ini
 [dovecot-ssl]